-Protected Species
+Protected species

-Sharks Protected Under the Wildlife Act
+Sharks protected under the Wildlife Act

-- Great white shark (white pointer shark)
+- White pointer or great white shark

 - Basking shark

 - Whale shark

 - Oceanic whitetip

 - Deepwater nurse shark.

-Deepwater fishing in NZ occasionally captures basking sharks and very occasionally great white sharks.
+Deepwater trawling in New Zealand occasionally captures basking sharks and white pointer sharks.

-What to do if a Protected Species Capture Occurs
+What to do if a protected species capture occurs

-- Use safe handling and release procedures to remove the shark from fishing gear (refer Safe Handling and Release Practices below). - Always immediately return the whole and intact shark to the sea (unless a Ministry observer formally takes possession of the shark) and without removing any body part. - At the bottom of the Catch and Effort reporting form tick the box that you have captured a Protected Species. - Complete the Non-Fish/Protected Species Catch Return and use the correct species code (refer Ministry Reporting and the Law below): - Basking shark (BSK) - Great white shark (WPS). - Promptly (within 24 hours) report basking shark captures to DWG as a trigger (see DWG reporting requirements in your Operational Procedures manual or email to admin@deepwatergroup.org).
+- Use safe handling and release procedures to remove the shark from fishing gear (refer Safe Handling and Release Procedures below) - Always immediately return the whole shark to the sea without removing any body part (unless a Fisheries New Zealand Observer formally requires the vessel to hold all or part of the shark. - Complete mandatory reporting in the Electronic Reporting System (ERS) and use the correct species code (refer Fisheries New Zealand Reporting and the Law below): - Basking shark (BSK) - White pointer shark (WPS) - Promptly (within 24 hours) report basking shark captures to DWG as a trigger (see DWG reporting requirements in the Reporting Operational Procedures or email to admin@deepwatergroup.org)